-This is probably a good place to start because when I first heard about beacons I quickly questioned the difference with what they do as opposed to geofences.
+A definition is always a good place to start because when I first heard about beacons I quickly questioned the difference with what they do as opposed to geofences.
 Well, there is a difference, obviously, and that starts with the technology itself.

 So, how does a beacon send a message?
 It’s not just about detecting a mobile device because that’s not exactly who the beacon is ‘talking’ to.
 The beacon is actually communicating with an app, and it's the app who detects the beacon first.
-Once it does, the app will send location-specific information to the server that the beacon is part of (so in this case the store’s server).
+Once it does, the app will send location-specific information to the server that the beacon is part of.
 The data transferred is specific to the app and to the customer’s profile.
 The exchange of data determines what information will be sent back to the device.
 What can be done with that data and what information gets sent back?
-We’ll get to that now but just before we do I need to make another thing clear.
+We’ll get to that.

 Take one of those things out and the beacon will not do its job.
 It’s therefore important to make sure your users have the app downloaded, understand and accept the location permissions required, and most importantly, have bluetooth enabled.
 I honestly have no idea why I didn’t swap “location permissions” and “the app” in the list because it now doesn’t match the order I’m describing here.
 Maybe it should be: